datacarpentry/shell-genomics/episodes/02-the-filesystem.md

 List the 'SRR097977.fastq' file from your home directory without changing directories
 ****

-### Shortcut: Tab Completion

-Navigate to the home directory.
-Typing out directory names can waste a lot of time.
-When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
-For example, type `cd` to get back to your home directy, then enter:

-    cd dc_<tab>

-The shell will fill in the rest of the directory name for `dc_sample_data`.
-Now go to dc_sample_data/untrimmed_fastq

-    ls SR<tab><tab>

-When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `SR`.
-Thus, the shell does not know which one to fill in.
-When you hit tab again, the shell will list the possible choices.

-Tab completion can also fill in the names of programs.
-For example, enter `e<tab><tab>`.
-You will see the name of every program that starts with an `e`.
-One of those is `echo`.
-If you enter `ec<tab>` you will see that tab completion works.

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory